growlf/cascadesteam/helpdesk.md

 Services include:

-* Computer Troubleshooting and Software Support
+* Computer Hardware and Software Troubleshooting
 * Computer Privacy and Security Assessment, Recommendations, and Configuration
 * Computer Operating System Updates and Installation

-Do you have a computer that is no longer supported by the manufacturer and cannot receive security updates?
+Is your computer no longer supported by the original manufacturer?
+Are you unable to install security updates?
 This is a HUGE risk\!
 We can help install a new, secure, and FREE Linux operating system to give a new life to your computer.

 * [All versions of Microsoft Windows prior to Windows 11 are now no longer supported by Microsoft.](https://endoflife.date/windows)
 * [All versions of Apple macOS prior to macOS 14 are now no longer supported by Apple.](https://endoflife.date/macos)

 Please use our [Support Request Form](https://forms.gle/KYy3kUcMFQ9nvoWF9) to share details about your needs so that we can better assist you.
 A requested date and time is encouraged.
-Your feedback is welcome.
+Your feedback is also welcome.

-Contact us at [community-tech-support@cascadesteam.org](mailto:community-tech-support@cascadesteam.org) for questions or comments regarding the Community Tech Support Program.
+Contact us at [helpdesk@cascadesteam.org](mailto:helpdesk@cascadesteam.org) for questions or comments regarding the HelpDesk Program.

 ## Contact Us